techidaily/site-app-tips/source/_posts/secure-your-digital-life-top-rated-vpn-and-password-manager-bundle-at-an-unbeatable-price-of-only-30-find-out-more-zdnet.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://instagram-video-recordings.techidaily.com/new-in-2024-sound-waves-instagrams-musical-blueprint/"><u>[New] In 2024, Sound Waves Instagram's Musical Blueprint</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/new-quickcapture-chromes-screen-recording-feature-for-2024/"><u>[New] QuickCapture Chrome's Screen Recording Feature for 2024</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/constructing-premium-canon-timelapse-movies/"><u>Constructing Premium Canon Timelapse Movies</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/into-makers-earnings-exploring-youtube-shorts-revenue-structure-for-2024/"><u>Dive Into Maker's Earnings Exploring YouTube Shorts Revenue Structure for 2024</u></a></li>
-<li><a href="https://app-tips.techidaily.com/enhanced-online-security-made-easy-discover-how-proton-enables-full-data-protection-through-its-new-password-manager-as-explored-by-zdnet-experts/"><u>Enhanced Online Security Made Easy: Discover How Proton Enables Full Data Protection Through Its New Password Manager, as Explored by ZDNet Experts</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/high-def-video-conversion-mastery-using-winx-hd-pro-gpu-enhanced-editing-and-resizing-capabilities-for-optimal-quality/"><u>High-Def Video Conversion Mastery Using WinX HD Pro: GPU-Enhanced Editing and Resizing Capabilities for Optimal Quality</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/in-2024-precision-photography-snippets-from-videos-on-windows-11/"><u>In 2024, Precision Photography Snippets From Videos on Windows 11</u></a></li>
-<li><a href="https://app-tips.techidaily.com/malicious-exploitation-of-omicron-concerns-intensifies-as-cybercriminals-deploy-redline-trojan-expert-analysis-by-fortinet-on-emerging-threats/"><u>Malicious Exploitation of Omicron Concerns Intensifies as Cybercriminals Deploy RedLine Trojan – Expert Analysis by Fortinet on Emerging Threats</u></a></li>
-<li><a href="https://app-tips.techidaily.com/massive-data-compromise-at-oregon-medical-practice-750k-patients-impacted-details-revealed-by-digi-journal/"><u>Massive Data Compromise at Oregon Medical Practice: 750K Patients Impacted, Details Revealed by Digi Journal</u></a></li>
-<li><a href="https://win-community.techidaily.com/mastering-file-movement-on-your-mac-navigating-through-3-everyday-situations-with-ease/"><u>Mastering File Movement on Your Mac: Navigating Through 3 Everyday Situations with Ease</u></a></li>
-<li><a href="https://app-tips.techidaily.com/revolutionizing-digital-security-how-dashlane-enables-logins-without-a-main-password-according-to-zdnet/"><u>Revolutionizing Digital Security: How Dashlane Enables Logins Without a Main Password, According to ZDNet</u></a></li>
-<li><a href="https://app-tips.techidaily.com/security-alert-kaspersky-password-manager-revealed-by-zdnet-for-creating-weak-brute-force-susceptible-passwords/"><u>Security Alert: Kaspersky Password Manager Revealed by ZDNet for Creating Weak, Brute-Force Susceptible Passwords</u></a></li>
-<li><a href="https://app-tips.techidaily.com/superior-plus-top-billion-dollar-natural-gas-provider-targeted-by-cyber-attack-insights-from-zdnet/"><u>Superior Plus, Top Billion-Dollar Natural Gas Provider, Targeted by Cyber Attack: Insights From ZDNet</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/the-ultimate-tutorial-on-editing-and-cropping-iphoness-videos-for-enhanced-youtube-presentation/"><u>The Ultimate Tutorial on Editing and Cropping iPhones's Videos for Enhanced YouTube Presentation</u></a></li>
-<li><a href="https://app-tips.techidaily.com/why-stronger-passwords-are-essential-protect-your-streaming-service-account-now-techadvice/"><u>Why Stronger Passwords Are Essential: Protect Your Streaming Service Account Now | TechAdvice</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/updated-understanding-and-adhering-to-soundtracks-legal-requirements-on-instagram/"><u>[Updated] Understanding and Adhering to Soundtracks' Legal Requirements on Instagram</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/capture-stunning-videos-on-iphone-8-pro-tips-for-quality-shootings/"><u>Capture Stunning Videos on iPhone 8 Pro Tips for Quality Shootings</u></a></li>
+<li><a href="https://app-tips.techidaily.com/defend-your-digital-life-expert-strategies-for-microsoft-account-security-by-zdnet-experts/"><u>Defend Your Digital Life: Expert Strategies for Microsoft Account Security by ZDNet Experts</u></a></li>
+<li><a href="https://app-tips.techidaily.com/discover-how-vivaldi-revolutionizes-browsing-with-its-superior-built-in-mail-client/"><u>Discover How Vivaldi Revolutionizes Browsing with Its Superior Built-In Mail Client!</u></a></li>
+<li><a href="https://app-tips.techidaily.com/guide-change-your-libreoffice-settings-for-native-ms-word-excel-file-compatibility/"><u>Guide: Change Your LibreOffice Settings for Native MS Word, Excel File Compatibility</u></a></li>
+<li><a href="https://app-tips.techidaily.com/how-suse-dominates-with-an-unprecedented-19-years-of-support-for-its-linux-distros-no-rivals-nearby-computerworld/"><u>How SUSE Dominates with an Unprecedented 19 Years of Support for Its Linux Distros – No Rivals Nearby | ComputerWorld</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-wiped-music-on-reno-11-5g-by-fonelab-android-recover-music/"><u>How to restore wiped music on Reno 11 5G</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-screen-mirroring-motorola-edge-2023-to-pc-drfone-by-drfone-android/"><u>How to Screen Mirroring Motorola Edge 2023 to PC? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-oppo-k11-5g-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Oppo K11 5G to iPod | Dr.fone</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/how-upgrading-to-ios-18-transformed-my-iphone-14-into-a-superior-content-creating-device-insights/"><u>How Upgrading to iOS 18 Transformed My iPhone 14 Into a Superior Content-Creating Device: Insights</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-poco-m6-pro-5g-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Poco M6 Pro 5G to Samsung Phone | Dr.fone</u></a></li>
+<li><a href="https://app-tips.techidaily.com/leveraging-expertise-for-growth-the-impact-of-it-professionals-in-emerging-technology-free-enterprises-as-explained-by-zdnet/"><u>Leveraging Expertise for Growth: The Impact of IT Professionals in Emerging Technology-Free Enterprises, as Explained by ZDNET</u></a></li>
+<li><a href="https://app-tips.techidaily.com/master-document-creation-in-microsoft-364-with-these-4-latest-co-pilot-enhancements-ace-your-docs-faster-than-ever-insights-from-zdnet/"><u>Master Document Creation in Microsoft 364 with These 4 Latest Co-Pilot Enhancements: Ace Your Docs Faster Than Ever! - Insights From ZDNet</u></a></li>
+<li><a href="https://extra-resources.techidaily.com/revolutionizing-video-quality-with-nikon-j5/"><u>Revolutionizing Video Quality with Nikon J5</u></a></li>
+<li><a href="https://program-issues.techidaily.com/rust-debugging-guide-overcoming-frequent-software-crashes/"><u>Rust Debugging Guide: Overcoming Frequent Software Crashes</u></a></li>
+<li><a href="https://app-tips.techidaily.com/software-updates-gone-wrong-a-new-threat-to-essential-services-equals-ransomware-risks-zdnet/"><u>Software Updates Gone Wrong: A New Threat to Essential Services Equals Ransomware Risks - ZDNet</u></a></li>
+<li><a href="https://win-blog.techidaily.com/solving-the-woes-of-no-match-found-in-call-of-duty-warzone-a-comprehensive-guide/"><u>Solving the Woes of No Match Found in Call of Duty: Warzone - A Comprehensive Guide</u></a></li>
+<li><a href="https://app-tips.techidaily.com/taming-the-chaos-streamlining-linux-and-open-source-documentation/"><u>Taming the Chaos: Streamlining Linux & Open Source Documentation</u></a></li>
+<li><a href="https://app-tips.techidaily.com/the-secret-behind-leading-minds-choosing-open-source-revealing-tips-by-zdnet-experts/"><u>The Secret Behind Leading Minds Choosing Open Source?
+Revealing Tips by ZDNet Experts</u></a></li>
 </ul></div>

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->